Through the Eyes of the Horse with Carlos Tabernaberri.

 January 21-27, 2018 and February 4-11, 2018

 Six days of clinics, 7 nights all-inclusive lodging

 Experience a horsemanship clinic that will change your life and that of your horses.
 Carlos has a refreshingly kind and effective way with horses and people, and spending time with him is a transformative experience.
 Carlos will once again conduct his clinics at our beautiful facilities in Southern Arizona.
 The number of riding participants will be limited to 12 to ensure maximum benefit for all.

 A clinic with Carlos covers topics such as horse psychology; body language; trust and unity; partnership; developing awareness, feel, balance and self-carriage; bit-less riding and much more.
 Clinic participants are also invited to put forward their own areas of interest or concern, such as trailer loading, bucking, rearing, handling feet or fear of riding that will be addressed in the clinic context.

 Details of Clinic

-This clinic will take place at our Creek Ranch Arena, a short ride from our main guest ranch operation.
+This clinic will take place at our new covered arena.
 You will be paired up with one of our outstanding horses (we have over 100 to choose from), plus we include all tack.
 You are welcome to bring your own tack if you prefer.
 This clinic will run for six days, with clinics conducted in the mornings, and trail riding in the afternoon on our phenomenal and scenic trails.
 We will also offer colt starting and/or horse training demonstrations with Carlos on some afternoons as an option to trail riding.

 You must be a guest staying at the ranch to participate in the clinic.
 We cannot allow participants to bring their own horses.
 No auditors.